 Anna-Marie was born and raised in Long Beach, CA, where she grew up in the mecca of volleyball elites.
 At a young age, Anna-Marie found her niche in playing volleyball.
 Her abilities landed her a full athletic scholarship to the University of Idaho where she helped lead the Vandals to their first NCAA tournament appearance since 1995.
 Her accolades included All-conference honors twice, All-Region Honors once, and All-American Honors in 2003 as a senior for the Vandals.
 Anna-Marie shined both on and off the volleyball court being named Big West Scholar Athlete of the year in 2002.

 Following her stellar career at U of I she continued her education at Shenandoah University where she pursued her dual-degree, a Masters of Science in Athletic Training and a Doctorate in Physical Therapy, which she completed in 2008.
 Her dual degree training allowed her to pursue and develop a multifaceted Sports Medicine expertise.
-She has been practicing as a physical therapist and athletic trainer for the past 11 years in the orthopedic setting, treating a wide variety of surgical and non-surgical conditions.
-Her treatment techniques include a variety of methods such as neuromuscular re-education, PNF, concentric and eccentric strengthening, muscle energy techniques, core stabilization, manual therapy, trigger point dry needling and various modalities.
-She believes in treating the whole kinetic chain not just the focalized injury site.
-She utilizes the Selective Functional Movement Assessment (SFMA) to examine functional movements and determine cause of the movements dysfunction.
-She emphaisis the importance to her patients of injury prevention training, preseason training and combined cross training.
+She has been practicing as a physical therapist and athletic trainer for the past 13 years in the orthopedic setting, treating a wide variety of surgical and non-surgical conditions.
+Her treatment techniques include a variety of methods such as neuromuscular re-education, PNF, fuctional and isolated strengthening, muscle energy techniques, dynamic neuromuscular stabilization (DNS), blood flow restriction training (BFR).
+Manuals interventions include myofascial release, cupping, IASTM with Hawkgrips tools, trigger point dry needling, and spinal/joint manipulations as well as incorpoarting various modalities based off the condition or injury.
+She believes in treating the whole kinetic chain and not just the focalized injury site.
+She utilizes the Selective Functional Movement Assessment (SFMA) to examine functional movements and determine the cause of your condition or injury.
+She emphasizes the importance to her patients of injury prevention, preseason training and combined cross training.

-In her spare time she enjoys reading, gardening, fishing, spending time with her family, and covering athletic events with her husband and Co-Owner Jeff Bailey.
+In her spare time she enjoys spending time with her husband (Co-Owner Jeff Bailey) and two boys,reading, gardening, fishing, and covering athletic events with her husband.

 Jeff Bailey, PTA, MS, ATC, and Owner